2020iscancelled/AkamaiCookieGen/README.md

 ## Reference only!
-This not my work, but work from a chinese developer.
+This not my work, it's from a chinese developer.